DesignXDestiny/DesignXDestiny/README.md

 ### Contribute

-Email me about how I could imorove my site or services.
+Email me about how I could improve my site or services.
-Contact me regaurding your ideas fo a project.
+Contact me regarding your ideas fo a project.

-### Authour
+### Author

 Destiny.
 __CatCat__ is my main inspiration.